 Do you replace your car headlights at regular intervals of six months?
 Do you wait to replace your tires until they wear through?
 Do you check your car engine oil with some sort of oil analysis before replacing it?
 Each component and system in your car has a function that is prone to failure.
 Each of those has consequences – some with little importance and others with great importance.

-Your ability to make decision on what to do (or not) will be based on a few factors:
+Your ability to make decision on what to do (or not do) will be based on a few factors:

 - Do you understand that it can fail and how it can fail?